ultimate271/notes/book/agnostic/firstdraft.md

 philosophy if the philosopher does not provoke thought?
 From this, we can then go on to talk about the philosphical ideas, with little in the way of confusion about what exactly is meant by the idea.

+I also want to try and avoid, as best I can, those terms that take many ambiguous meanings.
+So to say that something is simply true in my mind really says nothing, because the word "true" takes on so much connotation.
+The athiest might say that the only truth is that which can be proved scientifically, a pragmatist would say that something is true only if it has value to the one discovering the truth, and an agnostic might say that truth is merely an illusion.
+All of these meanings of truth mean nothing without a context for what truth means, and even if that contextual definition is spelled out, some feel so strongly in their conviction that their preconceived notion of truth is "the right way to define it" that they will take statements such as these and warp them to their definition of the word.

+This is true of many terms.
+Free will, consciousness, the soul, the spirit, God, diety, the self, reality, time and space, the universe, feeling, perception, suffering, faith, and many more, all have this quality that certain individuals have strong convictions of the "correct" definition of these words, that any dissucission, even a discussion that involves explicitly defining these terms in context, will become warped by these a priori assumptions.

+So instead of merely trying to define these terms, I wish to go on a journey, and through this journey, reveal a way of thinking that can hopefully be shared by all.

 So what does this journey look like?
 What sort of journey to I wish to partake in?